York: After the conquest

+As York began to recover and rebuild following the Norman invasion, it slowly reemerged as an administrative and religious hub in the region.

-York prospered in the 12th century.
-In 1190 York Castle was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 people were murdered, although some authorities put the figure as high as 500.
+In 1190, York Castle was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 people were murdered, although some authorities put the figure as high as 500.

 The city, through its location on the River Ouse and its proximity to the Great North Road, became a major trading centre.
 King John granted the city's first charter in 1212, confirming trading rights in England and Europe.
 During the later Middle Ages, York merchants imported wine from France, cloth, wax, canvas, and oats from the Low Countries, timber and furs from the Baltic and exported grain to Gascony and grain and wool to the Low Countries.

 York became a major cloth-manufacturing and trading centre.
 Edward I further stimulated the city's economy by using the city as a base for his war in Scotland.
 The city was the location of significant unrest during the so-called Peasants' Revolt in 1381.
-The city acquired an increasing degree of autonomy from central government including the privileges granted by a charter of Richard II in 1396.
+The city acquired an increasing degree of autonomy from central government, including the privileges granted by a charter of Richard II in 1396.